siddhantJH/Information-Retrieval-Project/README.md

 ## Background/Motivation

 The evolution of sports has been an incredible journey, especially in India.
 In today's growing era, sports history, records, and memorable moments hold a vital position in human society, shaping our history.
 However, there is currently no centralized platform or chatbot to access this wealth of information.
-This project aims to fill that gap by providing an efficient and optimized information retrieval system for sports events, history, records, and memorable moments.
+This project aims to fill that gap by providing an efficient and optimized information retrieval system for sports events, history, records, and memorable moments

 ## Existing Work